danf425/github_jenkins/README.md

 #### github_jenkins

-Plugin: SSH Agent needs to be installed......
+Plugin: SSH Agent needs to be installed.......